All Episodes

 You already did that.

-I'm telling you folks, when these Democrats start telling you going to work for you, run for the hills.
+I'm telling you, folks, when these Democrats start telling you, you're going to work for you, run for the hills.

 Because what they mean is they are going to work for themselves.

-Now, about about Carly Firina, just a couple words here.
+Now, about Carly Fiorina, just a couple words here.

-I think you're confusing John McCain's position by painting it is hands-off free market laissez-faire.
+She said here on MSNBC last night, I think you're confusing John McCain's position by painting it as hands-off free market laissez-faire.

-I'd have never met her, but I I I like she she presents herself well to McCain campaign well, but this is a disgrace.
+I'd have never met her, but I like she presents herself well on the McCain campaign well, but this is a disgrace.

 This is a disgrace that she either doesn't know or doesn't have the presence of mind to tell the truth in this appearance last night.

-Fannie Mae and Freddie Mack have been Democrat-controlled and run entities since their founding.
+Fannie Mae and Freddie Mac have been Democrat-controlled and run entities since their founding.

 Democrats have made tens of millions of dollars running them, and they have greased the palms of leading Democrats, including Obama.